 What Are the Risks?

 Immunotherapy holds a lot of promise as a cancer treatment.
-Still, it isn’t perfect:
+Still, it can cause some issues.

-There are side effects, just like any other medication.
-Some types of immunotherapy amp up your immune system and make you feel like you have the flu, complete with fever, chills, and fatigue.
+There are side effects.
+Some types of immunotherapy rev up your immune system and make you feel like you have the flu, complete with fever, chills, and fatigue.
 Others could cause problems like swelling, weight gain from extra fluids, heart palpitations, a stuffy head, and diarrhea.
-They could make you more likely to get an infection.
-Or they could affect your nerves or raise your chance of having blood clots.
+Most of the time, these ease up after your first treatment.

 It can harm organs and systems.
 Some of these drugs can cause your immune system to attack organs like your heart, liver, lungs, kidneys, or intestines.

 It isn’t a quick fix.
-Immunotherapy takes longer to work than other common treatments.
-Your cancer won’t go away quickly.
+In some cases, immunotherapy takes longer to work than other treatments.
+Your cancer may not go away quickly.

-Not everyone responds.
+It doesn’t work for everyone.
 Right now, immunotherapy works for less than half the people who try it.
 Many people only have a partial response.
-This means that your tumor could stop growing or get smaller, but won’t go away.
+This means your tumor could stop growing or get smaller, but it doesn’t go away.
 Doctors aren’t sure yet why immunotherapy helps only some people.

 Your body could get used to it.
 Over time, immunotherapy may stop having an effect on your cancer cells.
-This means that even if you have a good response at first, your tumor could start to grow again.
+This means that even if it works at first, your tumor could start to grow again.